mikeizbicki/cmc-csci040/week_00/README.md

 Instructions:

+1. Ensure that you have pressed the "watch" button at the top of this webpage.
+   Read and follow the instructions in [Issue #1: the meet and greet thread](https://github.com/mikeizbicki/cmc-csci040/issues/1).

 1. [Follow these directions](https://pages.github.com/) to create a GitHub Pages webpage.
    In the step marked `?` (after step `1` and before step `2`), select `I don't know` for `What git client are you using?`.